eye9444/the-feed-is-watching/README.md

 ## AI-use disclosure

-I used AI assistance during development to brainstorm the campaign structure, draft and refine educational copy, suggest implementation approaches, and help test and debug the React interface.
+I used AI assistance during development for the structure, draft, suggest implementation approaches, and help test and debug the React interface.
 I retained responsibility for the campaign idea, creative direction, ethical choices, source selection, factual review, artwork selection, accessibility checks, code integration, and deployment.
 The final website does not call an AI model at runtime and does not collect visitor data.

 ## Run locally